soundmoneycoin/sovminer-python/README.md

 $ geth --syncmode light --rpc
 ```

 It might take a while for geth to fully sync.
-You also need to [create a wallet for mining and unlock it](https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts).
+You also need to [create a wallet and nlock it](https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts).
+The address of that wallet needs to be entered into `config.ini`.
 Don't forget to send a little bit of ETH to the wallet for transaction fees.

 ## Fair Mining